nencki-lobi/lobi-inhouse/docs/transferring_data.rst

 Samba
 -----

-Samba is convenient and preferred by many users.
-Operating systems (Windows, OSx, Debian/Ubuntu) enable that by default file browsers.
+Samba file transfer is available by default on most popular operating systems (Windows, OSx, Debian/Ubuntu).
 You can browse content of Your HOME folder easily.
 Just type in Your file browser:

 * Windows - ``\\192.168.199.58\``
 * OSx and Linux - smb://192.168.199.58

 and log in with Your default credentials.

 Collaborators without a SSH account on the server can also login by guest credentials (ask admin) and access data in /home/public.
+Go on and share Your results with Your co-workers!